-- Only 1% of our processes are conscious.
+- Only around 5% of our processes are conscious.
 Constant exposure to stereotypes, including negative portrayals of people of colour, women and those from disadvantaged socio-economic backgrounds, influences our decision-making to the detriment of our businesses and to us as human beings.
 Business leaders need to be aware of this.
 Workforces will make better decisions with a range of voices included at the table.

 - Micro-inequities and messaging, including ephemeral and hard to prove events, can happen in workplaces when ‘difference’ is perceived.
 From checking e-mails or texting in meetings whilst people are speaking, to consistently mispronouncing someone’s name, to making disrespectful comments or jokes – a drip feed of conscious and unconscious events will eventually cause the bucket to overflow.

 - If you are in a position of privilege (and we looked at what that meant), you can lever it to support inclusion and turn awareness into positive action.
 But being aware is just a small step on the journey of change.
 As leaders and employers, you have to broadcast your intentions constantly until they become pervasive and the norm.

 - Making change is a long-term investment.
 Modifying recruitment practices is often the first place where intention and action meets for businesses.
 But it is only one part of the puzzle.
 To make long lasting, effective change business leaders need to zoom in on transforming work cultures and HR practices.
 ‘Diversifying’ in itself has little structural effect on creating a healthy, sustainable workforce.